 The Soldiers of the 8th Virginia.

 If a biographical post has been written about a soldier, it is linked directly from the soldier's name.
+Images of known graves and memorials are linked from soldiers' death dates.
 Posts that prominently mention soldiers are linked by date after his name.
-The names of self-identified descendants or relatives follow the names of soldiers in brackets.
+Self-identified descendants and family members are listed on the Family page.
 Please use the web form on the Contact page if you would like to be added.
 Please specify if you would like your email address to be linked from your name.

-The symbol "†" indicates a date of death while in service.
-The symbol "∞" indicates the date an officer was cashiered/removed from command.
+"∞" indicates the date an officer was cashiered/removed from command

 Gen. George Washington (Posts: 11/5/16, 4/23/17, 12/29/17, 1/5/19, 7/16/19, 8/22/19, 12/3/19)